Intermediate Rider Training

 Students must have adequate prior experience operating a motorcycle.
 The first riding exercise will be used to evaluate and screen the students.
 If a student does not possess minimum riding abilities (starting, stopping, shifting gears and turning) they will not be allowed to continue the course.
 Students who are dismissed are not entitled to a refund of their tuition.

-If you are not sure if you possess the minimum riding skills required for this course then you should consider the Basic Rider Course for your training needs or call our office for guidance.
+If you are not sure if you possess the minimum riding skills required for this course then you should consider the Basic Training Course for your training needs or call our office for guidance.

 How much does the Intermediate Rider Training cost?

-If I am under 18 years old, is the price different?
+If I am under 18 years old?, is the price different?

 Students must provide: